-You can try Dr. Brown’s comprehensive supplements in her at-home bone health program, developed with Women to Women.
+You can try Dr. Brown’s comprehensive supplements in her at-home bone health program, developed with Women's Health Network.
 Get her exclusive formulations along with her detailed lifestyle and diet guidance, plus telephone support whenever you need it.
-Learn more about the Personal Program for Better Bones.
+Learn more about the Better Bones programs.

 We created the Better Bones blog as our forum to express opinions and educate the public about natural means of supporting and improving bone health and overall wellness.
 As part of this forum, we sometimes discuss medical issues and medications, and their effects on bone health in general.
 However, we cannot advise readers about specific medical issues in this forum.
 If you wish to obtain advice from Susan E. Brown, PhD, about your specific bone health and nutritional concerns, please visit our Consultations page.
 Other specific medical questions should be referred to your healthcare provider.